Statutory guidance

 If font size is enabled for a pupil, at the start of the ‘try it out’ and official check they will be able to increase or decrease the size of the text and number pad on the screen.

-Please note this access arrangement does not extend the time given to answer each question.
+This access arrangement does not extend the time given to answer each question.
+It only changes how the pupil navigates from one question to the next.

-An input assistant is someone who enters answers dictated by the pupil.
+An input assistant is a person who enters answers dictated by the pupil.
 An input assistant can be used when a pupil is:

 • unable to enter their own answers

-• able to input, but inputting causes physical discomfort
+• able to input, but this would cause them physical discomfort

-• able to input, but inputs very slowly
+• able to input, but only very slowly

-• able to input, but finds inputting very difficult
+• able to input, but finds it very difficult

-If the audio version is enabled, it will read aloud all text displayed on the screen, including the instructions, questions and answer inputted after each key press.
-Pupils can also use ‘Tab’ and ‘Shift + Tab’ to navigate through the elements displayed on screen.
+If the audio version is enabled, it will read aloud all text displayed on screen, including the instructions, questions and answer inputted after each key is pressed.
+Pupils can also use ‘Tab’ and ‘Shift + Tab’ to navigate through the elements on screen.

-Schools should administer the MTC to pupils who are using the audio version in a separate room, or provide headphones, to avoid the audio version distracting other pupils taking the check at the same time.
+Schools should administer the MTC to pupils who are using the audio version in a separate room, or provide headphones, to avoid distracting other pupils taking the check at the same time.

-The MTC does not support commercial screen readers because they are not compatible with the timed element of the check.
+The MTC does not support commercial screen readers, because they are not compatible with the timed element of the check.
 We recommend using Google Chrome or Safari web browsers with the audio version.
-The MTC’s audio version will not work with Internet Explorer or Microsoft Edge due to technical limitations.
+The MTC’s audio version will not work with Internet Explorer due to technical limitations.

-Pupils with a visual impairment may not be able to see the on-screen question timer.
-If the audible time alert is enabled for a pupil, a beep will sound 2 seconds before the end of each question, then a different beep will sound to signal the end of each question.
+Pupils with a visual impairment may not be able to see the onscreen question timer.
+If the audible time alert is enabled, a beep will sound 2 seconds before the end of each question, then a different beep will sound to signal the end of each question.

 Pupils cannot have additional time to complete the MTC questions.
 The purpose of the check is to determine whether pupils can recall their times tables fluently.
 Additional time would remove the fluent recall element of the check.